calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 - **Card API — APDU construction rules**: commands must strictly comply with ISO/IEC 7816-3; a case 4 command must include the `Le` field, for which the value `00h` is **recommended** (it was previously presented as mandatory).
 - **Card API — limitations**: the transmission of the *Select Application* by DF name command (reserved to the `CardSelectionRequest`) and of the *Get Response* command (status words `61XYh` and `6CXYh` are handled automatically by the reader implementation) cannot be requested.
-- **Card API — anti-relay**: the APDU exchange execution-time control mechanism is explicitly presented as an anti-relay countermeasure solution (see Theme 2).
+- **Card API — timing countermeasures**: the APDU exchange execution-time control mechanism is explicitly presented as a countermeasure against both relay and emulation (see Theme 2).
 - **Reader API — `SmartCard` lifecycle**: now normative (see §2.3.2).
 - **All APIs — pre-condition natures**: an explicit criterion distinguishes *Range* (position in a collection or memory image exposed by the API) from *Argument* (any other invalid value, including values bounded by the card or SAM protocol).
 - **Storage Card API — scope**: the *Scope* section explicitly lists the supported products (MIFARE Ultralight, MIFARE Classic 1K, MIFARE Classic 4K, ST25 SRT512), identified by the values of `StorageCardProductType`.